 Work has only recently begun in this important field.
-We hope to support research in each of the three main areas of clothing, the senses, and the body in general, and in the future aim to offer modules in areas such as ancient Mediterranean food and religion, where students would research both economic aspects of meals, such as scarcity and demand, as well as cook and taste recipes preserved from antiquity.
+We hope to support research in each of the three main areas of clothing, the senses, and the body in general.
+In the future we aim to offer modules in areas such as ancient Mediterranean food and religion, where students would both research economic aspects of meals (such as scarcity and demand), as well as cook and taste recipes preserved from antiquity.
 This work confirms the University of Sheffield's current reputation as a place that supports cutting-edge research in religion and the Bible.

 |Dr Meredith Warren||

-Meredith J C Warren works on sensory modes of religious experience, and in particular, on the frequently overlooked sense of taste.
+Dr Meredith J. C. Warren works on sensory modes of religious experience, and in particular, on the frequently overlooked sense of taste.

 Her current book project, titled Hierophagy: Transformational Eating in Ancient Literature, examines how characters in literature are transformed by eating otherworldly food.
-An article emerging from this research, “My Heart Poured Forth Understanding: 4 Ezra’s Fiery Cup as Hierophagic Consumption,” was recently published in the journal Studies in Religion, and a forthcoming essay on Persephone's pomegranate will be included in Taste and the Ancient Senses (https://www.routledge.com/Taste-and-the-Ancient-Senses/Rudolph/p/book/9781844658695).
+An article emerging from this research, “My Heart Poured Forth Understanding: 4 Ezra’s Fiery Cup as Hierophagic Consumption,” was recently published in the journal Studies in Religion, and a forthcoming essay on Persephone's pomegranate will be included in Taste and the Ancient Senses, due to be published in 2018.

 On Thursday, 16 June 2016, the Sheffield Institute for Interdisciplinary Biblical Studies lauched its new research theme, Embodied Religion, with a wine reception and public lecture by visiting scholar, Dr Shayna Sheinfeld (Centre College).